The Sweeney: Family

 Other featured characters include the close family of the three leads.

 Regan's ex-wife Kate (Janet Key) appears in the pilot Regan and in episode 1.13 "Abduction".
 Their daughter Susie (Jennifer Thanisch) appears most notably in "Abduction".

-Carter's wife Alison (Stephanie Turner) is seen attempting to prise him away from the Squad in episode 1.5 "Jigsaw", while her hostility toward Regan is apparent in 1.13 "Abduction".
+Carter's wife Alison (Stephanie Turner) is seen attempting to prise him away from the squad in episode 1.5 "Jigsaw", while her hostility toward Regan is apparent in 1.13 "Abduction".
 She is murdered in episode 2.5 "Hit and Run".
-In the DVD commentary for "Abduction", it is claimed that Alison was written out because actress Stephanie Turner was asking for too much money to continue to appear in the series.
-Stephanie Turner went on to appear in Juliet Bravo, also devised and part-written by Ian Kennedy Martin.
+In the DVD commentary for "Abduction", it is claimed that Alison was written out because actor Stephanie Turner was asking for too much money to continue to appear in the series.
+Turner went on to appear in Juliet Bravo, also devised and part-written by Ian Kennedy Martin.
+Carter's mother (Katherine Parr) appears at Alison's funeral.

-Doreen Haskins (Sheila Reid) features in the penultimate episode 4.12 "Victims", which deals with her deteriorating mental health and the impact of police work on family life.
-One of Haskins' three children, Richard, also appears in this episode.
+Doreen Haskins appeared briefly in episode 2.7, "Golden Fleece", portrayed by Anne Stallybrass.
+She has a larger role in the penultimate episode 4.12, "Victims", which deals with her deteriorating mental health and the impact of police work on family life; in this episode, she is portrayed by Sheila Reid.
+One of Haskins' three children, Richard (Stuart Wilde), also appears in the episode.